vercidium-audio/vaudio-godot-openal/README.md

 > [!WARNING]
 > This plugin is experimental and requires much testing and feedback

-This repository requires the Vercidium Audio SDK v1.3.0 and OpenAL Soft to run:
+This repository requires Vercidium Audio v1.3.0 and OpenAL Soft to run:
 - Download the Vercidium Audio SDK from [vercidium.com](https://vercidium.com)
 - Download the OpenAL Soft DLL from [github.com/kcat/openal-soft](https://github.com/kcat/openal-soft/releases/tag/1.25.1)